 8.08.04 Classification, Location and Custodian of Student Education Records

-The academic record of every student is maintained by the Office of Admissions and Records
+The academic record of every student is maintained by the Office of Admissions and Records.
 Some departments and offices maintain records separate from the primary education record maintained in Admissions and Records.
-The following is a list of offices that may have separate records.